-In light of the potential for significant environmental effects, the Minister decided that an EES was required to assess the project's potential environmental effects.
+In light of the potential for significant environmental effects, the Minister's decided that an EES was required to assess the project potential environmental effects.
 The Minister published procedures and requirements applicable to the preparation of the EES, in accordance with section 8B(5) of the EE Act (see Appendix A).
-In the procedures and requirements, the Minister identified key environmental risks that would need to be addressed in the EES, namely:
+In the procedures and requirements, the Minister identified key environmental risks that would need to be addressed for the project in the EES, including for any relevant alternatives (such as track realignments), namely:

-- effects on biodiversity and ecological values within and near the site, associated with adjacent road/ rail reserves, conservation and riparian areas, including: native vegetation; ecological communities and species of flora and fauna listed under the Flora and Fauna Guarantee Act 1988; and other habitats or protected species; - effects on waterways, wetlands and groundwater hydrology, quality and aquatic ecology, including groundwater dependent ecosystems within and near the project site; - effects on Aboriginal and historic cultural heritage values in the vicinity of the project site; - effects on the land uses of the site and surrounding areas; - effects on land stability and erosion related to the construction and operation of the project, including rehabilitation works; - effects of project construction and operation on amenity, including potential air quality and noise effects on nearby sensitive receptors (especially residents); - positive and adverse socio-economic effects, at local and regional scales, potentially generated by the project, including indirect effects of the project construction workforce on the capacity of local community infrastructure; and - waste management during construction and operation.
+- effects on biodiversity and ecological values within and near the site including native vegetation; ecological communities and species listed under the Flora and Fauna Guarantee Act 1988 (FFG Act) or the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and other habitats or protected species; - effects on surface and groundwater hydrology, quality and aquatic ecology within and near the project site; - effects on Aboriginal and non-Aboriginal cultural heritage values in the vicinity of the project site, based on field surveys to verify the findings of any desktop studies; - effects on the land uses of the site and surrounding areas; - effects on land stability and erosion related to the construction and operation of the project; - effects of project construction and operation on amenity, including increases in traffic and potential air quality, visual amenity and noise effects on nearby sensitive receptors (especially residents);